How to score up to two years of free companion flights

 The pass has no limit on use, so your companion could join you on every trip.
 You can also switch your designated companion up to three times each calendar year.

 Once earned, the pass is valid for the remainder of the calendar year plus all of the following year.
-For example, if you earn the pass in January 2026, you’ll enjoy free companion travel through December 31, 2027 — giving you almost two years with the pass.
+For example, if you earn the pass in August 2026, you’ll enjoy free companion travel through December 31st, 2027 — giving you a year and a half with the pass.

 Best of all, the pass can be added to a previously booked flight, so if you already have a flight booked — prior to earning the pass — your companion can still fly with you for free.
 Your pass just needs to be active during the time of flying.